 Do some brainstorming.
 Make a list that includes the main ideas of the story, the essential supporting details, and whatever you can present for each.
 For sophisticated pieces with key words, it is acceptable to include them in the summary.
 But as always, avoid expressing too much detail and don’t use repetition.

-Your summary should be written in chronological order, stating that happened first, second, etc. For academic papers, start by summarizing the conclusions and then move on to summarize the body paragraphs.
-You might also need to summarize the findings and results, depending on what type of paper you are summarizing.
-Naturally, as you conclude a research paper, summarize the paper’s actual conclusions.
+Your summary should be written in chronological order, stating that happened first, second, etc. For academic projects, start by summarizing the conclusions and then move on to summarize the body paragraphs.
+You might also need to summarize the findings and results, depending on what type of project you are summarizing.
+Naturally, as you conclude a research project, summarize the project’s actual conclusions.

-When you are making reference to yourself in the paper, refer to yourself as “this author” rather than “I.” However, since this is not an opinion piece, it is unlikely that there would be a situation in which you are self-referential.
-Likewise, if the author of the original paper uses “you,” to address the audience, you should replace it with “People” and “they.”
+When you are making reference to yourself in the project, refer to yourself as “this author” rather than “I.” However, since this is not an opinion piece, it is unlikely that there would be a situation in which you are self-referential.
+Likewise, if the author of the original project uses “you,” to address the audience, you should replace it with “People” and “they.”

 Finally, remember that as you read, focus on the most important points and include the author’s evidence.
 While you should do your best to write the summary using your words, there are times when using keywords or technical expressions is your only option, especially if there are no real alternative ways to press something.

-Now that you have read this comprehensive guide to writing a summary paper, you are well on your way to success.
-You should now understand what a summary entails, strategies for uncovering the most important points, and the things to avoid, such as turning the paper into an opinion piece or including irrelevant information just for the sake of filling up the paper.
+Now that you have read this comprehensive guide to writing a summary project, you are well on your way to success.
+You should now understand what a summary entails, strategies for uncovering the most important points, and the things to avoid, such as turning the project into an opinion piece or including irrelevant information just for the sake of filling up the project.
 As always, if you are not clear about the expectations of the assignment, make sure to discuss this with your professor or instructor so that you do not go into the summary essay with misunderstandings.